zalando-nakadi/nakadi-producer-spring-boot-starter/README.md

 The Transmitter generates a strictly monotonically increasing event id that can be used for ordering the events during retrieval.
 It is not guaranteed, that events will be sent to Nakadi in the order they have been produced.
 If an event could not be sent to Nakadi, the library will periodically retry the transmission.

 Be aware that this library **does neither guarantee that events are sent exactly once, nor that they are sent in the order they have been persisted**.
 This is not a bug but a design decision that allows us to skip and retry sending events later in case of temporary failures.
 So make sure that your events are designed to be processed out of order.
-To help you in this matter, the library generates a *strictly monotonically increasing event id* that can be used to reconstruct the message order.
+To help you in this matter, the library generates a *strictly monotonically increasing event id* (field `metadata/eid` in Nakadi's event object) that can be used to reconstruct the message order.
 ## Prerequisites

 This library tested with Spring Boot 1.5.3.RELEASE and relies on existing PostgreSQL DataSource configured